suzannemichie/UofTDSI_Algorithms_SMC2024/README.md

 This folder includes a PDF of Assignment 1: Coding Problems.

 **Assignment_2**:
-This folder is currently empty but will be populated with Assignment 2 once completed.
+This folder includes a PDF of Assignment 2: Practice Interview